tracyde/puppet-influxdb-reporter/README.md

         $ sudo gem install influxdb

-2. Install puppet-influxdb as a module in your Puppet master's module path.
+2. Install puppet-influxdb-reporter as a module in your Puppet master's module path.

 3. Update the `influxdb_server`, `influxdb_port`, `influxdb_username`, `influxdb_password`,